 Long has sung at major concerts and festivals throughout the United States and world, including Awesome Africa Festival in South Africa, Winnipeg Folk Festival, at the Hollywood Bowl with Kris Kristofferson, and at Madison Square Garden with Joan Baez and others for Pete Seeger’s 90th Birthday Celebration.
 Long’s work in schools and communities sparked the creation of a non-profit organization, Community Celebration of Place, which creates intergenerational and multicultural opportunities for students to learn and grow through a program called Elders’ Wisdom, Children’s Song.
 Long is a recipient of the prestigious Bush Artists Fellowship, the Pope John XXIII Award, Sustainability Award, and “In The Spirit of Crazy Horse Award” for his work in forgotten communities.

-- Larry will be in Lanesboro on Wednesday, May 8 to get acclimated, collect stories informally and meet with several community groups and residents.
+- Larry arrived in Lanesboro on Wednesday, May 8 to get acclimated, collect stories informally and meet with several community groups and residents.

-- On Thursday, May 9, Larry will give a mini-performance at Kenilworth Apartments, following SEMCAC Senior Dining.
+- On Thursday, May 9, Larry will gave a mini-performance at Kenilworth Apartments, following SEMCAC Senior Dining.
 Learn more about SEMCAC Senior Dining.

-- Larry will lead a public Music & Storytelling Circle at the High Court Loft on Thursday, May 9 at 6:30 p.m.
+- Larry led a public Music & Storytelling Circle at the High Court Loft on Thursday, May 9 at 6:30 p.m.

-- Larry will visit the classroom of Stena Lieb, Art Teacher at Lanesboro Public Schools on Friday, May 10th to help lead artmaking projects while sharing his experience with students as a full-time working artist.
+- Larry visited the classroom of Stena Lieb, Art Teacher at Lanesboro Public Schools on Friday, May 10th.

-- The “Over the Back Fence” Variety Show will feature Larry as a musical guest, and Larry will perform alongside community members in the show.
-Those interested in participating can attend rehearsal on Friday, May 10 at 5:30 p.m. at the St. Mane Theatre.
-The variety show will take place Friday, May 10 at 7:30 p.m. at the St. Mane Theatre.
+- The “Over the Back Fence” Variety Show featured Larry as a musical guest, and Larry performed alongside community members in the show.
 Learn more about Over the Back Fence.

-- On Friday, May 17, Larry will present a capstone concert, as part of an eight piece gospel, roots and soul band, in the intimate environment of the St. Mane Theatre at 7:30 p.m.
+- On Friday, May 17, Larry will presented “Lanesboro’s the Town for Me” in concert, as part of an eight piece gospel, roots and soul band, in the intimate environment of the St. Mane Theatre at 7:30 p.m.
 Learn more.